Izenda7Series/docs-html/_sources/dev/code_iadhocextension_samples.rst.txt

 #.
 Expand the nodes to Izenda.BI.Framework.CustomConfiguration and
    select DefaultAdHocExtension class to see the methods to override.
 #.
 Similarly reference the library Izenda.BI.Core.dll and the third-party Newtonsoft.Json.dll.
 #.
-Also reference System.ComponentModel.Composition and System.Web (in Assemblies >
+Also reference System.Composition.AttributedModel.dll (https://www.nuget.org/packages/System.Composition.AttributedModel version 1.0.31) and System.Web (in Assemblies >
    Framework).

 .. figure:: /_static/images/DefaultAdHocExtension_class.png